Company Registration in Malta

 Public Limited Companies

-Specialized sectors and additional requirements
+Specialized branches and additional requirements

 Practical aspects of the authorized capital